 His first documentary Sinulog for Beginners won second place at the 2006 Sinulog Video Documentary Competition.
 His second documentary Bodong competed at the 2007 Moonrise Environmental and Cultural Film Festival and at the Eco-Etno-Folk Romania.
 His third short film Shorts placed third in the Viva-PBO Digitales 2.
-His “mockumentary” Patron ng Laging Saklolo (Patronage Politics) competed in Montreal, Canada and Patras, Greece and was also part of a special program at the Tampere Film Festival in Finland.
+His “mockumentary” Patron ng Laging Saklolo (Patronage Politics) competed at the Montreal Film Festival in Canada and the International Film Festival of Patras City in Greece and was also part of a special program at the Tampere Film Festival in Finland.

 His latest short film Caretaker won second prize in the short fiction category of the sixth CAM International Festival for Short Films in Cairo, Egypt as well as the Golden Philippine Eagle award and Best Actor for Rolando Inocencio at the third Singkuwento International Film Festival in Manila.
 It also bagged the Audience Choice Award in the Active Vista International Human Rights Film Festival.
 He was given the Film Ambassador Award by the Film Development Council of the Philippines (FDCP) for his creativity and the global achievement of his film.
 He also received the Maningning Outstanding Direction for the same film in the CineSB Film Festival: Special Edition.

 His first script for a full-length film Handumanan (Remembrance) was selected to the 3rd Produire au Sud Film Workshop during the 6th World Film Festival of Bangkok.
 The film had its international premiere at the 7th WFF Bangkok and was also screened at the Filipino International Film Festival in Los Angeles, California and the 5th Cinemalaya Philippine Independent Film Festival, where it competed for the Network for the Promotion of Asian Cinema (NETPAC) Prize.
-His second full-length screenplay Hiwaga (Mystery) won the grand prize in the 59th Carlos Palanca Memorial Awards for Literature.
+His second full-length screenplay Hiwaga (Mystery), co-written with Christian Lacuesta, won the grand prize in the 59th Carlos Palanca Memorial Awards for Literature.